1935 :

 2005 :

-Intensification of the policy of eliminating loss sources and upgrading
+Intensification of the policy to eliminate sources of losses and upgrading.

 The few remaining villages of huts close, the 2 tridents disappear.